Graeme Clark (doctor): Development of multi-channel cochlear implants

 Clark hypothesized that hearing, particularly for speech, might be reproduced in people with deafness if the damaged or underdeveloped ear were bypassed, and the auditory nerve electrically stimulated to reproduce the coding of sound.
-His initial doctoral research at the University of Sydney investigated the effect of the rate of electrical stimulation on single cells and groups of cells in the auditory brain-stem response, the center where frequency discrimination is first decoded.
+His initial doctoral research at the University of Sydney investigated the effect of the rate of electrical stimulation on single cells and groups of cells in the auditory brain-stem response, the centre where frequency discrimination is first decoded.

 Clark's research demonstrated that an electrode bundle with 'graded stiffness' would pass without injury around the tightening spiral of the cochlea to the speech frequency region.
 Until this time he had difficulty identifying a way to place the electrode bundle in the cochlea without causing any damage.
 He achieved a breakthrough during a vacation at the beach; he conceptualized using a seashell to replicate the human cochlea, and grass blades (which were flexible at the tip and gradually increasing in stiffness) to represent the electrodes.

-Clark showed that the electrode bundle had to be free-fitting, and the wires needed to be terminated with circumferential bands to reduce friction against the outer wall of the cochlea; as to make it easier to pass the required distance.
-The bands had to be wide enough to minimize the charge density of the electric current for safety, but narrow enough for localized stimulation of the nerve fibers for the place coding of frequency.
-In order to address issues about the safety of the device, Clark conducted experiments to show that there was minimal risk of meningitis from a middle ear infection if a fibrous tissue sheath grew around the electrode bundle.
-The sheath was developed from a connective tissue graft from the person's own body that was placed around the electrode bundle where it entered the cochlea.
+Clark demonstrated that the electrode bundle needed to be free, with wires terminated in circumferential bands to reduce friction against the cochlear wall, facilitating insertion.
+The bands had to be wide enough to minimize charge density for safety yet narrow enough for precise nerve fiber stimulation to enable frequency place coding.
+To address safety concerns, Clark conducted experiments showing a minimal risk of meningitis from middle ear infections if a fibrous tissue sheath formed around the electrode bundle.
+This sheath was derived from a connective tissue graft taken from the patient and placed at the cochlear entry point.

 The first cochlear implant was invented and developed by Dr. William F. House.
 House's device was a single electrode configuration, compared to the multiple electrode device developed by Clark.

 Clark's first multi-channel cochlear implant operation was done at the Royal Victorian Eye and Ear Hospital in 1978 by Clark and Dr. Brian Pyman.
 The first person to receive the implant was Rod Saunders who had lost his hearing aged 46.
 Less than one year later, a second patient was implanted.
 George Watson, an Australian World War II veteran, had lost his hearing after a bomb blast thirteen years earlier.
 An audiologist working on Clark's team at the time described the team's first two patients as, "guys who'd put up with anything and continue to keep coming in and support the work.".